floriskappen/basic-pitch-rust/README.md

 # basic-pitch-rust

-a (soon to be) full implementation of the [basic-pitch](https://github.com/spotify/basic-pitch/) library in rust.
+a full implementation of the [basic-pitch](https://github.com/spotify/basic-pitch/) library in rust.

 the only other rust implementation I could find was [one by w-ensink](https://github.com/w-ensink/basic_pitch) but that is essentially a port of a c++ implementation from a different project called [NeuralNote](https://github.com/DamRsn/NeuralNote). this project is a full implementation from scratch in rust. i am not at all experienced with working with neural networks or the ndarray crate in rust so i expect things to not be optimal.